mstafford2012/SimpleMail/README.md

        simplemail delete <int>               Delete a single message" simplemail delete all                 Delete all messages"
        simplemail delete read                Delete all read messages"

+This is a very early version, so create some issues with ideas for improvements, and expect to see more features!

+Also, as of now, I am the only author.